darktable-org/dtdocs/content/darkroom/darkroom-view-layout.md

 : Quick access menu for module presets.
 You can manage the contents of this menu by selecting "manage quick presets list...".

 ![styles-icon](./darkroom-view-layout/styles-icon.png#icon) [styles](../module-reference/utility-modules/lighttable/styles.md)
 : Quick access menu for styles.
+Hover over a style name with your mouse to show a preview of the current darkroom image with the selected style applied.

 ![second-window-icon](./darkroom-view-layout/second-window-icon.png#icon) second darkroom window : For multi-monitor setup, allows the user to display a second image on another screen.